 (Financial Times) (Medianama)

 Asia marked a drastic rise in credit card usage in the past few years.

 For the period 2011–2017, the Asia Pacific region marked a whopping 205% increase in credit card expenditure.

-In comparison, Europe marked only a 23% increase during the same period.
+In comparison, Europe registered only a 23% increase during the same period.

-India, on the other hand, experienced a 27% increase in the number of credit cards in circulation from 2017 to 2018, reaching 41 million in August 2018.
+On the other hand, India experienced a 27% increase in the number of credit cards in circulation from 2017 to 2018, reaching 41 million in August 2018.

-5. China-based UnionPay is the biggest credit card provider in the world, as per credit card statistics.
+5. With 9 billion users, China-based UnionPay is the biggest credit card provider in the world, as per credit card statistics.